 It can take a thief under 30 seconds to steal a car.
-In 2021, about 80,000 vehicles across Canada were reported stolen – an increase of 1% from the previous year.
+In 2021, about 80,000 vehicles across Canada were reported stolen.
 With stolen vehicle trends on the rise, it’s never a bad idea to take extra precautions to ensure your vehicle is safe.

 From installing anti-theft devices to taking simple steps like setting your emergency brake, there are a number of things you can do to help prevent your car from being stolen.
 Let’s take a look at some techniques.